What happens on the day of the driving test? Do you know what to expect during your test?

-DVSA video – the practical test
+DVSA overview of the driving test

 What happens during the driving test?

 There are five parts to the driving test:

 - An eyesight check.

 - Show me, tell me vehicle safety questions.

 - Independent driving.

 Before starting the driving test, the examiner will ask you to read the number plate of a parked car from a distance of 20 metres to check your eyesight.

 Remember to wear glasses or contact lenses if you need them.

 The examiner will ask you one ‘show me’ and one ‘tell me’ question: